pc-taka/practice/README.md

 #### [Crash Course](https://www.youtube.com/watch?v=W6NZfCO5SIk)

-* Earlier, js was limited with browser(console) but now with node.js, it can be run outside the browser(can be used in Google Chrome console too).
+* Earlier, js was limited with browser(console) but now with node.js, it can be run outside the browser( easily available: you can run in Google Chrome console too).
 * Can be used for: frontend, backend or for full stack development
 * Used by: netflix and wallmart
 * Used in: mobile apps, real time networking apps, games and cmd tools
 * node.js : is a js engine(called V8) embeded in c++ programme(provide 3rd party support for js)
 * ECMA: is a international script specification followed by js!
-* Use live server extention: To bind Visual studio with browser
+* Use "live server" extention: To bind Visual studio with browser
+* To seperate js script file from html: `<script src= 'index.js'></script>`
-* Script section: can be in body/head section, best(end in body section as no loading issue).
+* Script section: can be put in body/head section, bestpractice(in the end of body section as there will be no loading issue).
-* To seperate js script file: `<script src= 'index.js'></script>`
-* Using Node to run JS(cmd): open js file from terminal`$node index.js`
+* Using Node to run JS(cmd): To run js file from terminal`$node index.js`
-1. let name = 'Mosh';
-    * var is nearest function scope
-    * let has nearest block scope
 2. Variable :
     * dynamic(type can change later in code)
     * camel notation(firstName) & case sensitive
     * don't have float
-    * undefined(declared but not initialised)
+    * undefined(memory allocated but not initialised)
     * "null" is primitive type
+    * "Not defined"(memory not allocated)

 ```
 const selectorName = 'fixed';